compiler-explorer/compiler-explorer/docs/AddingASiteTemplate.md

 # Adding a new site template

-Site templates are configured in [`etc/config/site-templates.conf`](../etc/config/site-templates.conf).
+Site templates are configured in [`etc/config/site-templates.yaml`](../etc/config/site-templates.yaml).

-The configuration format is `Template Name=Godbolt.org full link`.

-To create a site template:

-- Setup the template on [https://godbolt.org](https://godbolt.org)
+The configuration is a list of site templates each having a name and a raw configuration string.
+Use the following steps to create the configuration string:

+1. [Compiler Explorer](https://godbolt.org) and configure the setup you want to export as a template
-- Export with a full link from the "Share" dropdown in the top-right corner of the page
+2. Click the "Share" dropdown in the top-right corner of the page
-- Add to the config file
+3. Select the "Copy full link" option
+4. Strip the "https://godbolt.org/#" prefix from the link
+5. Paste the configuration string into your new entry in the templates list.

+After you have created a new site template, you can generate screenshots using Puppeteer.

 ## Screenshot generation